Should I be concerned that my 2-year-old doesn't say many words and is hard to understand?

 - Links two words together, such as "my cup" or "no juice"

-- Speaks clearly enough for parents to understand some of the words
+- Speaks clearly enough for parents to understand about half of the words

 The average 3-year-old: